How does the Secret Sister gift exchange work? Maybe it should be called the Secret Sister pyramid scheme?

 The Secret Sister gift scam and other online scams are becoming increasingly more common.
 Experts, however, see them as illegal pyramid schemes and a type of gambling.
 People in search of Secret Sister gift ideas, especially those who fall for the scheme, are vulnerable to fraud and identity theft because they have to provide sensitive personal information.

 What to Do if Approached by a Secret Sister Scam

 Surfing the internet and logging onto social media accounts can be risky.
 It’s best to stay up-to-date with all the facts so you can always stay one step ahead of cybercriminals.
 So, if you’re ever contacted with promises of free gifts or money, the following advice from the Better Business Bureau will keep you out of harm’s way.

-- Report Scam Messages Received on Social Media – If you receive an invitation to join a Secret Sister initiative or any other type of pyramid scheme for that matter, it should be reported right away.
-Facebook posts can be reported by navigating to the top right corner and selecting “Report post” or “Report photo”.
+- Report Scam Messages Received on Social Media: If you receive an invitation to join a Secret Sister pyramid scheme, it should be reported right away.
+Facebook posts can be reported by navigating to the top right corner and selecting “Report post” or “Report photo.”

-- Don’t Give Personal or Banking Information out to Strangers This goes without saying.
+- Don’t Give Personal or Banking Information to Strangers: This goes without saying.
 Handing out your personal and banking information just opens the doors to possible identity and credit card theft.

-- Be Careful of False Claims – There are certain pyramid schemes that attempt to prove their legitimacy with claims that they are a legal entity and endorsed by the government.
-Indeed, governments would never endorse any kind of initiative that in any way resembles a pyramid scheme.
+- Be Careful of False Claims: Secret Sister pyramid schemes often attempt to prove their legitimacy with claims that they are legal and even endorsed by the government.
+Needless to say, governments would never endorse any kind of initiative that in any way resembles a pyramid scheme.

 If you are the victim of a Secret Sister scam, contact MyChargeBack.
 We are an American financial services firm specializing in complex, card-not-present dispute resolution.
 Working with over 800 banks worldwide, we have assisted clients on every continent recover millions of dollars in assets that they thought they lost for good.